-With more than a decade of experience addressing climate issues, the Island Institute is leading the way in helping communities build resilience in the face of rising seas, warming waters and ocean acidification.
+With more than a decade of experience addressing climate issues, Island Institute is leading the way in helping communities build resilience in the face of rising seas, warming waters and ocean acidification.
 The work we do with communities is fully collaborative– by working together and leveraging knowledge and experience, as well as a deep passion for Maine’s islands and coastal communities, we’re building models of climate solutions that can be used to help address issues throughout Maine and beyond.

-As part of the Maine Climate Council, our state’s leading climate action initiative, the Island Institute is fully engaged in helping the state take action on climate change and ensuring that needs and concerns of some of Maine’s smallest and most remote communities remain at the forefront.
+As part of the Maine Climate Council, our state’s leading climate action initiative, Island Institute is fully engaged in helping the state take action on climate change and ensuring that needs and concerns of some of Maine’s smallest and most remote communities remain at the forefront.